ohsu-computational-biology/tcr_sequencing_tools/README.md

 TCRseq_tools
 ============

-This repository contains all of the tools needed to run a TCRseq pipeline from accessing the files on mpssr to performing QC on output.
+This repository contains all of the tools needed to run a TCRseq pipeline from accessing the files on nix (formerly mpssr) to performing QC on output.

 GENERAL NOTES
 ==============